-- 1. Approved materials for use in this Work are specified in Division 07 Section "Concrete Joint Sealants." - 2.
-Installation of backer rod at pre-topped joints incidental.
+Approved materials for use in this Work are specified in Division 07 Section "Concrete Joint Sealants."

-- 1. Contractor shall locate failed joint sealant as indicated on plans.
-Verify in field with Engineer. - 2.
-Contractor shall remove existing sealant from joints. - 3.
-When existing joint dimensions do not conform to Detail 11.2, joints shall be routed, grinded, or sawcut to an adequate width and depth to match Work Item Detail or PCI recommendations for joint profile.
+- 1. Contractor shall locate failed sealant by visual inspection. - 2.
+Contractor shall remove existing sealant from joints and/or cracks. - 3.
+When existing joint dimensions do not conform to Detail 11.2, joints shall be routed or sawcut to an adequate width and depth to match Work Item Detail.
 Routing shall be performed by mechanized device that has positive mechanical control over depth and alignment of cut. - 4.
-Cavities shall be thoroughly cleaned by either sandblasting or grinding to remove all remaining sealant and unsound concrete which may interfere with adhesion.
+Cavities shall be thoroughly cleaned by grinding and sandblasting to remove all remaining sealant and unsound concrete which may interfere with adhesion.
 Groove shall also be air blasted to remove remaining debris. - 5.
-Allow prepared cavities to be observed by Engineer and sealant manufacturer prior to installing new backer rod/sealant. - 6.
-Sealant materials and installation procedures shall be in accordance with referenced specifications for selected material. - 7.
+Sealant materials and installation procedures shall be in accordance with referenced specifications for selected material. - 6.
 Traffic topping manufacturer shall verify in writing that joint sealant is compatible with traffic topping.